rbind/robjhyndman.com/content/teaching.md

 # Tidy time series & forecasting in R

-*This is a 2-day workshop held once or twice per year.*
+*This is a 2-day workshop held no more than once per year.*

 **Day 1**: We look at the tsibble data structure for flexibly managing collections of related time series.
 We look at how to do data wrangling, data visualizations and exploratory data analysis.
 We explore feature-based methods to explore time series data in high dimensions.
 A similar feature-based approach can be used to identify anomalous time series within a collection of time series, or to cluster or classify time series.
 Primary packages for day 1 are [tsibble](https://cran.r-project.org/package=tsibble), [lubridate](https://cran.r-project.org/package=lubridate) and [feasts](https://cran.r-project.org/package=feasts) (along with the [tidyverse](http://tidyverse.org) of course).